Georgetown-IR-Lab/ExtendedSumm/README.md

 ### Preparing data for BertsumExtMulti

-Simply run the `prep.sh` bash script with the providing the dataset directory.
+Simply run the `prep.sh` bash script with providing the dataset directory.
 This script will use to functions to first create aggregated json files, and then preparing them for pretrained language models' usage.

 ### Training